apitestbase/apitestbase.github.io/_docs/en/http-stubs.md

 To use HTTPS with the mock server, you can just use URL `https://<APITestBaseHost>:<MockServerHTTPSPort>/some/thing`.

 The mock server has a default HTTP port number 8092 and a default HTTPS port number 8093.
-Both can be changed in the `<APITestBase_Data>/config.yml`, under the `wireMock` section.
+Both can be changed in the `<ATB_DATA_DIR>/config.properties`.

 To manually load the stub into the mock server, go to the test case edit view > HTTP Stubs tab, and click the `Load All` button.